Pivot point (technical analysis)

-It is customary to calculate additional levels of support and resistance, below and above the pivot point, respectively, by subtracting or adding price differentials calculated from previous trading ranges of the market.

 A pivot point and the associated support and resistance levels are often turning points for the direction of price movement in a market.
 In an up-trending market, the pivot point and the resistance levels may represent a ceiling level in price above which the uptrend is no longer sustainable and a reversal may occur.
 In a declining market, a pivot point and the support levels may represent a low price level of stability or a resistance to further decline.

 Calculation

 Several methods exist for calculating the pivot point (P) of a market.
 Most commonly, it is the arithmetic average of the high (H), low (L), and closing (C) prices of the market in the prior trading period: